sickozell/SickoCV/README.md

 Otherwise bToggler OUTs can be connected to envelope generators.
 In that case the GATE output should be connected to the IN input to activate the envelope.

-'bToggler8' can also be used to play audio signals directly.
-Connect IN to the audio source and OUT to mixer: the FADE knob will avoid clicks.
+'bToggler8' can also be used to route audio signals.
+Connect IN to the audio source and OUT to the mixer: the FADE knob will avoid clicks.
 #### - Detailed instructions:
 Connect a clock source.